matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Follow the curb on north end of parking lot (side closest to Sutro Tower).
 Pass a stop sign and then turn right at the “Trail’ sign.
 * Follow a number of switchbacks downhill.
 At the bottom of the hill, bear right and stay on dirt trail.
 * Continue down the dirt trail approximately 1/4 mile to a junction.
 Head left and uphill.
 * Continue up the dirt trail.
-At the next junction (near the edge of the parking lot), turn left and go up the trail.
+At the next junction (near the edge of the parking lot), turn left and go up the dirt trail.
-* As you near Laguna Honda Blvd., look for a semi-paved path and stairway to your left, and cut over to take it down to Laguna Honda Blvd.
+* Continue about 1/3 mile to a trail kiosk.
+Turn left, then immediately right down a semi-paved path and stairway.
 * Cross Laguna Honda Boulevard at crosswalk.
 * Section ends at Forest Hill MUNI Station.

 <div style="page-break-after: always;"></div>

-## Section 3 - Hike North
+## Section 3 - Walk North
 Forest Hill MUNI Metro Station to Intersection of Judah and 16th Avenue
 2.1 miles / 500'elevation gain)